Paraguay travel blog by a backpacker -

 jewelry - bracelets, necklaces, wristbands and rings.
 Across the road on the corner is another outstanding building - the Ministerio de

 things made from leather and wood, souvenirs basically.
-Nearby is the pinkish building Municipal Theatre Ignacio A. Pane built in 1843.
+Nearby is the pinkish building Municipal Theatre Ignacio A. Pane

 A couple of minutes walk away is Plaza Independencia with its diagonal checkered pattern on the ground and tall slim monument in the middle.